 - I get bronchitis every year

-- Why do i fart every morning?
+- Why do i get nose bleeds every day?